simondlevy/MulticopterSim/README.md

 [Hackflight](https://github.com/simondlevy/Hackflight) firmware and Unreal Engine 4.
 It runs on Windows 10.

-We began this project using the [V-REP platform](https://github.com/simondlevy/Hackflight-VREP) but switched to UnrealEngine after seeing the kinds of beautiful, real-time simulations that Microsoft was able to get with its
+I began this project using the [V-REP platform](https://github.com/simondlevy/Hackflight-VREP) but switched to UnrealEngine after seeing the kinds of beautiful, real-time simulations that Microsoft was able to get with its